h-mdm/hmdm-plugin-wifimanager/README.md

 # WiFi Manager Plugin for Headwind MDM

-This project is a plugin for the open source mobile device management system for Android:
+This project is an open source WiFi manager for Android.
+The network configuration is remotely managed on the server.
+It is a plugin for the open source mobile device management system for Android:

 https://h-mdm.com